ipspace/blog/content/posts/2011/05/nhrp-convergence-issues-in-multi-hub.md

 A hub failure can thus directly impact spoke-to-spoke connectivity in those DMVPN networks where spokes can't establish direct IPsec sessions (due to NAT or other limitations).

-### Convergence of one-hub-per-tunnel DMVPN designs
+### Convergence of One-Hub-per-Tunnel DMVPN Designs

 When you lose a hub router in one-hub-per-tunnel DMVPN design, NHRP registrations on the tunnel fail completely and the routing across the affected tunnel stops after the spoke routers figure out their routing protocol neighbor is gone.